Practicing Surgical Pathologists

 - Describe and compare differences in therapy amongst different sarcomas.

 Accreditation and Credit Designation

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of University Health Services Professional Education Programs (UHS‐PEP) of Virginia Commonwealth University Health System and SARC (Sarcoma Alliance for Research through Collaboration).
 UHS‐PEP is accredited by the ACCME to provide continuing medical education for physicians.

-UHS‐PEP designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+UHS‐PEP designates this on demand activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosure Statement (Faculty & Planners)

 Dr. Hornick and the planners for this educational activity have no relevant financial relationships with commercial interest to disclose.